rafaeelaudibert/Encryptor/CONTRIBUTING.md

   `/api/{encryptor_name}/{encrypt/decrypt}`.
 - Make sure all the tests always pass before creating the PR, as Travis CI will check it.
+- We use [Gitmoji](https://gitmoji.carloscuesta.me/) in our commit messages, so make sure to follow their convention.

 ## Encryptor Pattern